minimaxir/aitextgen/README.md

 - Finetunes on a pretrained GPT-2 model from OpenAI...or create your own GPT-2 model + tokenizer and train from scratch!
 - Generates text faster than gpt-2-simple and with better memory efficiency, even moreso if you export your model to TorchScript!
 - With Transformers, aitextgen preserves compatibility with the base package, allowing you to use the model for other NLP tasks and upload to to the Huggingface model repositorsy.
 Also, it uses the included `generate()` function to allow a massive amount of control over the generated text.
-- With pytorch-lightning, aitextgen trains models not just on CPU and GPUs, but also _multiple_ GPUs and even TPUs!
+- With pytorch-lightning, aitextgen trains models not just on CPU and GPUs, but also _multiple_ GPUs and (eventually) TPUs!
 It also includes a pretty training progress progress, with the ability to add optional loggers.
 - The input dataset is its own object, allowing you to not only easily encode, cache, and compress them on a local computer before transporting it, but you are able to _merge_ datasets without biasing the resulting dataset, or _cross-train_ models so it learns some data fully and some partially to create blended output.

 ## Demo